wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

-The university has to handle the personal data of the students as well as of employees.
-To make sure, that noone can access someoneelses account and data user authentification need to be implemented.
+The university must handle the personal data of the students as well as of employees.
+To make sure, that no one can access semiboneless account and data user authentication need to be implemented.